 Partner 2 – Central European University

 It offers English-language Master’s and Doctoral programs in the social sciences, the humanities, law, management, mathematics and public policy.
-The project has the support of the Department of Political Science, recognized as one of the best 50 in the world according to the Quacquarelli Symonds (QS) university rankings.
+The project had the support of the Department of Political Science, recognized as one of the best 50 in the world according to the Quacquarelli Symonds (QS) university rankings.

-The CEU research team is led by Professor Gábor Tóka who is an internationally renowned specialist in the comparative study of voting behaviour, political attitude formation, and political communication, and the author of several dozen articles in scholarly journals and edited volumes on electoral behaviour, public opinion, and political parties.
+The CEU research team was led by Professor Gábor Tóka who is an internationally renowned specialist in the comparative study of voting behaviour, political attitude formation, and political communication, and the author of several dozen articles in scholarly journals and edited volumes on electoral behaviour, public opinion, and political parties.

 Less Hate, More Speech – Youngsters Get Involved!